 |3rd & 4th||10:40-11:00|

 Want to get 20 minutes of fresh air and exercise?
 Want to observe/play with your child in his/her own habitat?
 Join us for your child’s 20 minute recess!

 Students might have a lot more fun if we had some parents who would be willing to come in and teach the kids some organized games, even if just for a few weeks until they master them.
 We could especially use Dads on the field with the boys to teach them skills and let them blow off steam in a controlled way.

 Your child’s recess time is only 20 minutes long and may even fit into your lunch hour if you work close to St. Timothy.
-Plus you will earn Points for Parents.
+Plus you will earn volunteer credit.
 If you would be able to help us out, we would love to have you!
 We also welcome your preschoolers.
 Volunteers must be VIRTUS compliant.
-We also ask that you give 24 hours notice if you can join us so that we can plan for your participation.
+Please sign up on Track it Forward.

 - Treat everyone with respect including parents, teachers, and classmates.
 No using the Lord’s name in vain, bullying, name calling, cussing, back-talking, teasing, fighting, etc. will be tolerated.